HomeDirectoriesBuilding Your First Business Directory Listing

 Success Story: A local accounting firm increased directory traffic by 40% simply by changing their primary category from “Business Services” to “Tax Preparation Services” during tax season, then switching to “Bookkeeping Services” during the rest of the year.

 Research how your competitors categorise themselves, but don’t copy blindly.
-If everyone in your industry uses the same broad category, there might be an opportunity to stand out with a more specific classification.
+If everyone in your industry uses the same broad category, you might have a chance to stand out with a more specific classification.

-Your business description isn’t marketing copy – it’s functional content that needs to inform and convert simultaneously.
+Your business description isn’t marketing copy.
+It’s functional content that needs to inform and convert at the same time.
 Most businesses either write boring, generic descriptions or over-the-top sales pitches.
-The sweet spot lies between informative and compelling.
+The sweet spot sits between informative and compelling.

 Start with what you do, not who you are.
 “We provide emergency plumbing services for residential and commercial properties” works better than “We are a family-owned business committed to excellence.”